KEMiCZA/spfx-ency/README.md

 These accounts can be global admin accounts and even app registrations that have high level permissions.
 This tool allows you to securely transact messages within your organisation.

-I must say the please use this tool at your own risk.

 ### Limitations

-* Currently only works among two parties.
+* Currently only works among two parties
 * Users need permissions to create/remove libraries
+* SharePoint Online only

 ### How does it work